If you are craving a weekend adventure that’s a tad off the beaten path, consider planning a 1 to 2 days in North Cascades National Park itinerary.

 Washington Pass Overlook

-The last stop for day one on your North Cascades National Park itinerary is technically just outside the park complex, but it’s nonetheless one of the most beloved spots and a must-do while you’re in the area.
+The last stop for day one is technically just outside the park complex, but it’s nonetheless one of the most beloved spots and one of the best things to do while you’re in the area.

 To get to the Overlook, you will traverse a half-mile paved loop trail from the highway, where you will take in a stunning view of the dramatic crags of Liberty Bell Mountain.